WHITEFLAG

 Economic Capture Index

 Formal sovereignty masks economic reality.
-Many nations are functionally controlled through debt, currency dependence, resource extraction rights, and trade dependency.
-Understanding existing capture relationships reveals who would resist third-party acquisitions and why nominal independence often overstates actual autonomy.
+Many nations are functionally controlled through compounding levers — currency dependence, debt concentration, foreign-controlled resource extraction, trade dependency, security supply, and foreign-anchored executives.
+Our composite index scores six structural dimensions and only classifies a country as captured when at least two dimensions are simultaneously active — single-vector dependency is pressure, multi-vector dependency is capture.
+Understanding these relationships reveals who would resist third-party acquisitions and why nominal independence often overstates actual autonomy.

 Loading capture data...